coreon/coreon-sparql-client/README.md

 - Repository description: "coreon-repo-description"
 - Repository query: "coreon-sample-query"

-There can be multiple sample queries
+There can be multiple sample queries, for each repository.

 ## License